Let me start off by saying this, it took me an embarrassingly long time to finish this book!

-The celebrity designer interviews was my least favorite part, I can't relate to designers who were born into wealth, did not go to school for design, and their well connected circle allowed them to design for the hottest stars.
+The celebrity designer interviews were my least favorite part, I can't relate to designers who were born into wealth, did not go to school for design, and their well-connected circle allowed them to design for the hottest stars.

 I need someone who can really break down the process, they worked from the muscle and built from the ground up.
 I want to hear about the sacrifices and sleepless nights.